-In 2018, a distributor is expected to apply to extend its OEB-approved transition period if necessary, to continue to comply with the policy.
-For 2018, the monthly service charge would have to rise more than \$4 per year in order to affect the length of the transition to fixed rates.
+In 2019, the last year of transition for most distributors, a distributor is expected to apply to extend its OEB-approved transition period if necessary, to continue to comply with the policy.
+For 2019, the monthly service charge would have to rise more than \$4 per year in order to affect the length of the transition to fixed rates.
 It is expected that in most cases, only an additional transition year would be required to make the changes within the \$4 impact threshold identified in the policy.
 A distributor shall propose an alternative or additional strategy in the event that an additional transition year is insufficient.
 Consistent with OEB policy regarding mitigation, a distributor may propose as part of its application that no extension is necessary; such a position must be substantiated with reasons.